 *Through the Pharmacy Partnership for Long-term Care Program, CDC has engaged retail pharmacy partners (CVS and Walgreens) to secure vaccine and provide on-site vaccination of residents, at no cost to the facility.
 Skilled Nursing Facilities residents and staff will receive the vaccine first followed by Assisted Living and other adult congregate settings.
-Note: Healthcare workers in these settings interested in receiving vaccine should first check with their employer to see if they will be vaccinated through this program.

 Make An Appointment

 Healthcare workers can go our locations page and search for any available appointments.

 For answers to questions regarding eligibility, scheduling, and other vaccine topics, please see the full COVID-19 FAQs.

 Find information about vaccine safety and all fact sheets for vaccines approved for emergency use here.